Overlap of Content Tested on the AP Physics Exams

 Welcome to the wacky and wonderful world that is AP Physics!
 While so many students are enrolled in AP Physics courses, the language and delineation of these courses can often be confusing.
 Below we will break down every AP Physics course, the prerequisites, and any overlap that exists!

-There are currently four different AP Physics exams offered by the College Board: AP Physics 1, AP Physics 2, AP Physics C Mechanics, and AP Physics C Electricity and Magnetism.
+The College Board currently offers four different AP Physics exams: AP Physics 1, AP Physics 2, AP Physics C Mechanics, and AP Physics C Electricity and Magnetism.
 AP Physics 1 and 2 are each 3-hour long algebra-based exams, whereas AP Physics C mechanics and AP Physics C electricity and magnetism are each 1.5-hour long calculus-based exams.

 AP Physics 1 and 2